Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/signs-your-cat-is-dehydrated-warning-signals.md

 toc: true
 faq:
   - question: "How can I tell if my cat is dehydrated at home?"
     answer: "Perform the skin tent test by gently pinching the skin between your cat's shoulder blades.
 If it doesn't snap back quickly, your cat may be dehydrated.
-Also check gum moisture and capillary refill time by pressing on gums until they turn whiteâcolor should return within 2 seconds."
+Also check gum moisture and capillary refill time by pressing on gums until they turn whitecolor should return within 2 seconds."
   - question: "How much water should my cat drink daily?"
     answer: "Cats generally need about 3.5 to 4.5 ounces of water per 5 pounds of body weight daily.
 A 10-pound cat should drink roughly 7-9 ounces, or about one cup of water per day from all sources including wet food."
   - question: "Why isn't my cat drinking water?"